 6. Do not let newly-planted seeds dry out

-- Plant seeds in moist soil and lightly water after planting to ensure good seed-to-soil contact.
+- Plant seeds in moist soil and lightly water them after planting to ensure good seed-to-soil contact.

 - Once planted, seeds begin taking up moisture from the surrounding soil.
 The newly-planted seed expands with the added moisture and opens.